OpenDDS/OpenDDS/docs/android.md

 configuration files, and security certificate files, among others.
 On traditional platforms, distributing and reading these files is usually not an issue at all.
-On Android however, an app has no traditional files of it's own out of the box, so you can't give OpenDDS a path to a file without preparing beforehand.
+On Android however, an app has no traditional files of it's own out of the box, so you can't give OpenDDS a path to a file you want to distribute with the app without preparing beforehand.

 If you already have a preferred way to include files in your app, then that will work as long as you can give OpenDDS the path to the files.